curedao/docs/README.md

 #### Sponsored Apps

-106,000 people die annually in the U.S. from properly prescribed drugs.
-The number of people having in-hospital, adverse reactions to prescribed drugs to be 2.2 million per year.
-The total number of deaths caused by conventional medicine is 783,936 per year.
-Pharmaceutical companies spend over $2 billion a year on over 314,000 events attended by doctors.

-Initial sponsor applications focus on tracking adverse reactions to the medications known to produce the most adverse reactions.
-Using our treatment, and symptom tracking application can reduce the number of deaths and costs of intervention by alerting patients and their practitioners to conditions before they become irreversible.
-Additionally, the opportunity to meet and promote these applications to physicians would also serve as a novel new way for pharmaceutical manufacturers to connect with physicians.

 This technology can also be used to dramatically drive down the costs of pharmaceutical post-marketing research.
 Sponsor apps using the platform can be provided to hospitals, insurers, and pharmaceutical companies who wish to improve patient outcomes and potentially gather patient-authorized anonymized patient data.
-Pricing would follow a subscription model starting at $2 per end-user per month.

 #### Data Licensing

 Electronic health records (EHRs) can be used to support randomized controlled trials (RCTs).
 A [meta-analysis](https://pubmed.ncbi.nlm.nih.gov/30718353/) found that the per-patient cost in EHR-supported trials varied from [$44 to $2000](https://pubmed.ncbi.nlm.nih.gov/30718353/).
 Using NFTs we can link donated data to the patient so that they may receive ongoing royalty payments for the use of their data once new interventions reach the market.
-A fraction of the revenue, to be determined democratically by the patients and DAO Citizens, may be directed to the DAO treasury to sustain the project.

 #### Software Licensing